 Another fun set of treat bags.
 These ones are for Halloween, there are three fun designs to choose from.

-If you enjoyed these tips on sewing on paper then you might want to check out some of my other craft technique posts, such as paper napkin decoupage, upcycling with wallpaper, paper mache crafts, and all you need to know about upcycling.
+If you enjoyed these tips on sewing on paper, you might want to check out some of my other craft technique posts, such as paper napkin decoupage, upcycling with wallpaper, paper mache crafts, and all you need to know about upcycling.

-If you like to upcycle and craft on a regular basis you might want to check that you have these upcycling and craft essentials.
+If you like to upcycle and craft regularly, you might want to check that you have these upcycling and craft essentials.

 Donna @ Modern on Monticello